C-D-Lewis/fabricate.js/README.md

 #### `.when()`

-Conditionally add or remove a component (or tree of components) using the `when`
+Conditionally show or hide a component (or tree of components) using the `when`
 method:

 ```js